ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 | polar coordinate - angle      | 0.03      |
 | velocity | 0.3     |

 Process noises in this project are linear acceleration and yaw acceleration.
-To find out the linear acceleration, by statistics, we assume that the max acceleration is 9m/s2. we take the noise from linear acceleration as sqrt(9) * 2 = 6m/s2 For yaw acceleration, as I have no data on my hand, I assume it to be 1rad/s2.
+To find out the linear acceleration, by statistics, we assume that the max acceleration is 9 ![alt text][image54]. we assume the noise of linear acceleration equals to sqrt(9) * 2 = 6 ![alt text][image54]
+For yaw acceleration, as I have no relevant data on my hand, I assume it to be 1 ![alt text][image55].

 To find out if I make the correct guess of these noise parameters, I make use of the tool called Noise Inovation Squared (NIS).
 NIS is calculated as followed: